Self-Help

 It can happen slowly, with a series of small decisions that we justify because, well, we’re not steering that far off-course.
-We vow that we’ll stop with one more small divergence away from who we are and won’t take it any further.
+We vow that we’ll stop with one more small divergence away from who we are and won’t take it further.

-The story looks a little different for everyone, but the theme often remains the same.
+The story looks a little different for everyone, but the theme often remains the same – that is, we either fail to acknowledge what we value, or we don’t act in ways in which we prioritize them.

 Overlooking our personal value system starts at a young age.
 Did we ever take a class in school that taught us about the importance of connecting with our values?
 Did our parents or caretakers ever ask what was meaningful to us?
 Who and how we wanted to be as adults (and not what we wanted to do)?
 What experiences made us feel truly alive and joyful?
 What inspired us?
 And, did they do this on a regular basis?
 At each important transition throughout our development?